patrickmelix/NMRLineshape/README.md

 # NMRLineshape

 Implements the calculation of NMR lineshapes for anisotropic, linear molecules (e.g. CO<sub>2</sub>) as presented in Bon et al. ([10.1016/j.micromeso.2015.02.042](http://dx.doi.org/10.1016/j.micromeso.2015.02.042)).
-The original code and theory by E. Eisbein are published in his [PhD Thesis](http://d-nb.info/1109807481) (only in German and not available online). *Working on my own publication including a description of the methodology at the moment.*
+The original code and theory by E. Eisbein are published in his [PhD Thesis](http://d-nb.info/1109807481) (only in German and not available online).
+This implementation and an example application are described in detail in my paper [10.1002/cphc.202100489](https://doi.org/10.1002/cphc.202100489).

 ## Requirements: